mkottala9-arch/eks-observable-platform/README.md

 The custom dashboards and alert in this project use `kube-state-metrics` and the application's own metrics.

 Loki and Promtail collect container logs.
-Metrics show when and how much a service is failing, while logs can provide the detailed context needed to understand why.
+During the HTTP fault-injection test, application metrics exposed the failure, while Loki confirmed that the logging pipeline was working.

 ### Monitoring Screenshots